 Children’s developmental delays, disabilities and chronic illnesses can cause emotional turmoil for themselves and all family members, which require developing new coping skills.

-Difficult experiences such as accidents, scary animals, separation from loved ones, and harsh punishment can cause a trauma for young children and merit therapeutic help for healing.
+Difficult experiences such as accidents, loss of loved ones, animals encounters, separation from primary care takers, and harsh punishment can cause a trauma for young children and merit therapeutic help for healing.

 Every child and every family are unique.
 There is no one-size-fits-all counseling approach that works.
 I start with an assessment of the family’s strengths and challenges.

-According to each specific family’s needs, counseling sessions could be with the child alone, with the parents alone, or with all family members together.
-We will use Spanish, English or “Span-glish” as needed.
-After the first (intake) session, we will discuss and agree on the goals of counseling.
+According to each specific family’s needs, counseling sessions could be with all family members together or with the parents alone to focus on parenting.
+After the first (intake) session, we will discuss and agree on the goals of counseling and the number of sessions desired.

 We periodically re-assess the improvement, discuss what techniques have helped the most, and plan whether any changes in the treatment are necessary, whether goals have been successfully met, and whether referral to additional services is needed.

-Other insurance companies may reimburse you directly for the cost of psychotherapy.
+I do not receive payment directly from insurance companies.
+However, your insurance company may reimburse you directly for the cost of psychotherapy with an out-of-network provider.
 I will provide you with the necessary receipts.

-I encourage you to call your insurance company before the first appointment, to find out what your benefits are for individual and family sessions, if there is a deductible, and how many sessions per year are covered.
+I encourage you to call your insurance company before the first appointment, to find out what your benefits are for individual and family sessions with an out-of-network provider, if there is a deductible, and how many sessions per year are covered.